 Shampoo

-If your Retriever has a skin condition that is causing him to shed, your vet will likely suggest a medicated shampoo.
+If your Retriever has a skin condition causing him to shed, your vet will likely suggest a medicated shampoo.
 Medicated shampoos are designed to relieve the source of the skin concern, which in turn will reduce his shedding.

 Diet